hilton/hilton.github.com/blog/_posts/2015-01-22-camunda-developer-friendly-bpm.md

 Following my earlier look at [Effektif](effektif-hosted-bpm), here is a first look at another process management platform - [camunda BPM](http://camunda.org):

+{:.big style="max-width:33em"}
-<blockquote class="big" style="max-width:29em"><p>camunda BPM is a Business Process Management platform dedicated to Java developers and their typical software development infrastructure.</p></blockquote>
+> camunda BPM is a Business Process Management platform dedicated to Java
+> developers and their typical software development infrastructure.

 This article explains how camunda BPM is different and how it appeals to developers.